Graduate Programs and Careers

 The Industrial Mathematics master’s degree is designed to broaden the learning experiences and job opportunities for master’s students in mathematics.
 The program of study incorporates fundamental applied mathematics and interdisciplinary coursework in support of an industrial internship experience.

-This degree requires 36 credits of coursework at or above the 5000 level.
-At least 15 of these credits must be completed in MATH courses at the 6000 level or above.
-Additionally, students must complete a total of 9 credits outside of Mathematics which complement their internship and final project.
+This degree requires 36 credits at or above the 5000 level -- 30 credits in coursework, 3 credits for research (6970, plan B), and 3 credits for internship (6250).
 A maximum of 3 of these credits may be taken at the 5000-level (i.e., one 3-credit course in another department).
 See the departmental website or the Graduate Handbook for more detailed information about coursework requirements.

 Master of Mathematics: Broad background in mathematics, statistics and pedagogy designed specifically for secondary teachers.